coin-or/oBB/docs/userguide.rst

 oBB uses local first or second order Taylor type approximations over balls within a parallel branch and bound framework.
 As with all branch and bound algorithms, the curse of dimensionality limits its use to low dimensional problems.
 The choice of whether to use first or second order approximations is down to the user  (see `How to use oBB`_).

-For an in-depth technical description of the algorithm see the tech-report [CFG2013]_ and the paper [FGF2013]_.
+For an in-depth technical description of the algorithm see the tech-report [CFG2013]_ and the paper [FGF2013]_, along with the Master's thesis [G2015]_ for the optional range reduction strategy.

 How to use oBB
 --------------